trevisanj/f311/docs/source/pyfant.rst

 - write your own spectral synthesis scripts using the ``f311.pyfant`` package

-Spectral Synthesis Softwares (SSS) have several applications in Astronomy.
-Spectral synthesis is a crucial step in optimization algorithms, in which the synthetic spectrum is compared with the measure spectrum of a star, in order to determine stellar properties -- such as temperature, metallicity, and chemical abundances -- in an iterative fashion.
+Spectral synthesis softwares have a fundamental role in Astronomy.
+Spectral synthesis is a crucial step in determining stellar properties
+- such as temperature, metallicity, and chemical abundances - in which the synthetic spectrum (or a combination of several of these) is compared with the measured spectrum of a star or a whole stellar population either by the full spectrum fitting, spectral energy distribution or specific spectral lines and regions.
+It is of great interest that the software has a comprehensive and intuitive user interface and easiness of parameter input and its multiple variations, and also tools for incorporating data like atomic/molecular lines, atmospheric models, etc.

 Quick start
 -----------